mailfaruqee/personal-website/README.md

 Provide information that will help users assess land suitability for crop production and prioritise areas for irrigation.
 [More about this project](https://www.itb.ac.id/berita/tim-mahasiswa-itb-raih-medali-emas-asean-geospatial-challenge-2023/59326).

-### Project 4: Meow (Mangrove Ecosystem Optimization Workgroup)

-Development of an integrated information system for assessing mangrove ecosystems in Indonesia.
-[More about this project](https://www.spaceappschallenge.org/2023/find-a-team/meow/?tab=project).

 ## Blog

 I occasionally write about my work, new technologies, and personal experiences in the geospatial tech industry.
 Here are a few of my latest posts: